mnot/I-D/draft-nottingham-plan-b.md

 App-Directives: examplesearch;widgets=?0
 ~~~

-In this manner, sites can provide specific directives to applications that wish to use their data, and legal regulators that wish to direct the behaviour of choke point services can mandate that they define appropriate directives for use by sites.
+In this manner, sites can provide specific directives to applications that use their data, and legal regulators that wish to direct the behaviour of choke point services can mandate that they define appropriate directives for sites to use.

 ## Creating New Application Directives

-To allow a site to express its preferences about how specific applications are to treat their content, an identifier for the application needs to be chosen (in the above example, 'examplesearch') and the syntax and semantics of its directives need to be defined (in the example above, 'widgets=?0' to enable or disable the 'widgets' feature).
+To allow a site to express its content treatment preferences for specific applications, an identifier for the application needs to be chosen (in the above example, 'examplesearch') and the syntax and semantics of its directives need to be defined (in the example above, 'widgets=?0' to enable or disable the 'widgets' feature).

-This specification creates IANA registries for application identifiers and directives to avoid collisions and facilitate easy discovery of these artefacts.
-It is expected that some, but not all, applications that consume data obtained from the Web will register specific controls for their features (including but not limited to the entire application itself) in this registry.
+This specification creates IANA registries for application identifiers and directives to avoid collisions and facilitate easy discovery.
+Some, but not all, applications that consume data obtained from the Web are expected to register specific controls for their features (including but not limited to the entire application itself) in this registry.

 However, this specification does not mandate registration.
-It is anticipated that legal authorities (especially, competition regulators) could encourage or require certain applications to register appropriate directives for their features and then enforce their application.
+It is anticipated that legal authorities (especially competition regulators) could encourage or require certain applications to register appropriate directives for their features and then enforce their application.

-This specification does not address what an appropriate directive for a given feature might be, nor what process should be used to determine that; it only provides a framework to facilitate their expression.
+This specification does not address what an appropriate directive might be, nor the process for determining it; it only provides a framework for their expression.

 ## Interaction with AI Preferences

-Application Directives are complimentary to the vocabulary described in {{AIPREFS}}.
-Whereas the AI Preferences vocabulary are generic and potentially applicable to any non-browser consumer of a given piece of content, Application Directives are tightly scoped to the application and semantics defined in the appropriate registry entry.
+Application Directives compliment the vocabulary described in {{AIPREFS}}.
+While AI Preferences are generic and potentially applicable to any non-browser content consumer, Application Directives are tightly scoped to the application and semantics defined in the appropriate registry entry.

-In particular, AI Preferences are applicable even to unknown uses and consumers of content, whereas Application Directives do not apply to any application except the one nominated.
-Because of this, it is anticipated that they will often be used together: AI Preferences to set general policy about how content is treated (especially for cases like AI training), and Application Directives to fine-tune the behavior of specific applications.
+AI Preferences apply even to unknown content uses and consumers, while Application Directives only apply to the nominated application.
+Therefore, they are anticipated to be used together: AI Preferences to set general policy (especially for cases like AI training), and Application Directives to fine-tune the behavior of specific applications.

 Because Application Directives are a more specific, targeted mechanism, they can be considered to override applicable AI preferences that are attached in the same robots.txt file, in the case of any conflict.
-Such override is only applicable, however, within the defined scope of the semantics of the given directive(s).
+However, such an override is only applicable within the defined scope of the given directive(s)' semantics.

 ## Interaction with the User-Agent Line

-Because the robots.txt format requires that all extensions be scoped to a User-Agent line, it is possible for nonsensical things to be expressed.
+Because the robots.txt format requires all extensions to be scoped to a User-Agent line, nonsensical configurations are possible.
 For example:

 ~~~
 User-Agent: ExampleSearch/1.0